goddamnyouryan/ryan/source/blog/articles/selling-juicer.html.markdown

 The next morning (or another morning relatively soon thereafter) I woke up at like 5am and couldn’t sleep (probably still jet lagged) and I had the idea for a logo that was an [orange](https://assets.goddamnyouryan.com/blog/development/old.png).
 I really liked that imagery for some reason, so I just had to come up with a name that fit it.
 A few hours later I had it.

-I liked Juice ras a name because it was simple, an already existing word, could be vaguely interpreted as we were “squeezing the juice out of social media posts” and the domain juicer.io was available.
+I liked Juicer as a name because it was simple, an already existing word, could be vaguely interpreted as we were “squeezing the juice out of social media posts” and the domain juicer.io was available.

 I actually find it necessary to name a product before I start working on it.
 This is for a few reasons: